- Symptoms and Signs

 Supplemental folate, 1 mg po once/day, is usually prescribed.

 Hydroxyurea, by increasing Hb F and thereby reducing sickling, decreases painful crises (by 50%) and decreases acute chest syndrome and transfusion requirements.
-The dose of hydroxyurea is variable and is adjusted to increase Hb F. Hydroxyurea may be more effective in certain patients when combined with erythropoietin (eg, 40,000 to 60,000 units/wk).
-However, hydroxyurea is a leukemogen and causes neutropenia and thrombocytopenia.
+It is indicated in patients with recurrent pain crises or other complications.
+The dose of hydroxyurea is variable and is adjusted based on blood counts and adverse effects.
+Hydroxyurea is a leukemogen and causes neutropenia and thrombocytopenia.
 It is also a teratogen and should not be given to females of child-bearing age.

-Transcranial Doppler flow studies in children can help predict risk of stroke, and many experts recommend annual screening for children from age 2 to 16.
-Children at high risk appear to benefit from prophylactic, chronic partial exchange transfusions to keep HbS at < 30% of total Hb; iron overload is common and must be screened for and treated.
+Transcranial Doppler flow studies in children can help predict risk of stroke, and many experts recommend annual screening for children from age 2 to 16 yr.
+Children at high risk appear to benefit from prophylactic, chronic exchange transfusions to keep HbS at < 30% of total Hb; iron overload is common and must be screened for and treated.

-Patients homozygous for Hb S have an abnormal β chain, resulting in fragile, relatively inflexible RBCs that can plug capillaries, causing tissue infarction, and that are prone to hemolysis, causing anemia.
+Patients homozygous for Hb S have an abnormal beta chain, resulting in fragile, relatively inflexible RBCs that can plug capillaries, causing tissue infarction and that are prone to hemolysis, causing anemia.

 Patients have various acute exacerbations including painful crisis, sequestration crisis, aplastic crisis, and acute chest syndrome.

-Long term consequences include poor growth, hypertension, chronic kidney disease, stroke, aseptic necrosis, and increased risk of infection.
+Long term consequences include pulmonary hypertension, chronic kidney disease, stroke, aseptic necrosis, and increased risk of infection.

 Diagnose using Hb electrophoresis.